 Yes — medical marijuana has been legal in Oregon since 1998 under the Oregon Medical Marijuana Program (OMMP).
 Qualified patients registered with the state program may legally purchase, possess, and use medical cannabis in accordance with state law.
 Federal law still classifies cannabis as a Schedule I controlled substance.

 Registered Oregon medical marijuana patients may legally possess 24 oz at home; 2 oz in public; 6 mature + 18 immature plants.
-Possessing cannabis beyond the legal limit — even with a valid MMJ card — may result in legal penalties.
+Possessing cannabis beyond the legal limit — even with a valid medical marijuana card — may result in legal penalties.
 Always carry your valid state-issued card when transporting or purchasing cannabis.

 Oregon does permit limited home cultivation for registered medical patients.
 Specific plant counts and rules apply — consult the Oregon Medical Marijuana Program (OMMP) for current home cultivation regulations.

 Employment protections for medical marijuana patients in Oregon are limited.
 Most employers retain the right to enforce drug-free workplace policies, and federal contractors are required to do so.
 Some Oregon court decisions have provided limited protections in certain circumstances.
-Consult an employment attorney if you face workplace discrimination related to your MMJ card status.
+Consult an employment attorney if you face workplace discrimination related to your medical marijuana card status.

 Most states do not recognize out-of-state medical marijuana cards.
 A small number of states have reciprocity agreements.
 Always research the destination state's laws before traveling.
 It is a federal crime to transport cannabis across state lines regardless of your Oregon patient status.
 Never travel internationally with medical cannabis.